JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ### Behavioral deviations from the rational benchmark

-We now keep the same five channels but allow market frictions, bounded rationality, and coordination limits.
+We preserve the five baseline channels but relax full rationality by introducing market frictions, bounded rationality, and coordination failure.

+Compared to delegators, pool operators generally act as more sophisticated market participants.
+Consequently, we assume operators make rational, optimizing decisions while explicitly factoring in delegator behavioral frictions or bounded rationality into their strategies.

 #### Delegators moving stake